RhonaJoyKe/GetmeHome/README.md

 ## Technologies Used
 The technologies used include HTML CSS and javascript.
+## Design of our project
+Link to view our project design [link](https://www.figma.com/file/ypAKtAVNzGUpNYbbq0jrzG/Untitled?node-id=0%3A1)

 ## Support and contact details
 📫 How to reach me **rhonajoy.koome@student.moringaschool.com**